-If you have a life policy, you won't have a guarantee if you choose to cash in your plan.
+You won't receive any guarantees if you decide to cash in your plan before the maturity date.

-If you die with your life policy still in place, we'll pay the greater of:
+If you die before the end of the plan term, we'll pay the greater of:

-- the basic guaranteed benefit plus any regular bonus we've already added
+- the basic guaranteed benefit plus any regular bonus we've already added - the minimum life assurance amount.

-- and

-- the minimum life assurance amount.